 EBIT vs EBITDA

 What is Operating Profit?
 Let us have a look at the Income Statement of Colgate above.
 Is it EBIT (Earnings Before Interest and TaxesEarnings Before Interest And TaxesEarnings before interest and tax (EBIT) refers to the company's operating profit that is acquired after deducting all the expenses except the interest and tax expenses from the revenue.
 It denotes the organization's profit from business operations while excluding all taxes and costs of capital.) or EBITDA (Earnings Before Interest Taxes Depreciation & Amortization)?

-Operating profit is EBIT.
-EBIT defines any company’s profit including, all expenditures just leaving income tax and interest expenditures.
-However, EBITDA measure is good to be used for analyzing and comparing profitability between firms and businesses as it removes the impacts of accounting and financing decisions.
+The operating profit is EBIT.
+EBIT defines any company’s profit, including all expenditures just leaving income tax and interest expenditures.
+However, EBITDAEBITDAEBITDA refers to earnings of the business before deducting interest expense, tax expense, depreciation and amortization expenses, and is used to see the actual business earnings and performance-based only from the core operations of the business, as well as to compare the business's performance with that of its competitors. measure is good to be used for analyzing and comparing profitability between firms and businesses as it removes the impacts of accounting and financing decisions.

 - EBIT vs EBITDA – Definition